-Some people with scleroderma have symptoms that develop quickly over the first few years and continue to get worse.
-However, in most patients, the disease slowly gets worse.
+In some people, symptoms develop quickly for the first few years and continue to get worse.
+However, in most people, the disease gets worse slowly.

 CREST syndrome; Limited scleroderma; Progressive systemic sclerosis; Systemic sclerosis; Localized scleroderma; Mixed connective disease; Morphea - linear

 Mendoza FA, Nagle SJ, Lee JB, Jimenez SA.
 A prospective observational study of mycophenolate mofetil treatment in progressive diffuse cutaneous systemic sclerosis of recent onset.
 J Rheumatol.
 2012; 39:1241.
 PMID: 22467932 www.ncbi.nlm.nih.gov/pubmed/22467932.